I-am-Bradley/LLM-Chatbot-Threat-Model/Threat Analysis/T01_PROMPT_INJECTION_LLM01.md

 # PROMPT INJECTION ATTACK
-## What is a Prompt Injection attack?
+## What is a Prompt Injection attack?🧠
 Prompt Injection is a sophisticated attack that exploits the core principle of a Large Language Model (LLM), its ability to follow instructions by introducing a **malicious, overriding command** into the system's input.